 - Immune Support*

 While quercetin is well-known for its potential to support a healthy immune response, respiratory function, and healthy histamine levels†, the fat-soluble flavonoid can also be difficult for the body to absorb.*

 GammaSorb is a plant-based material that binds to nutrients, making them more easily absorbed and bioavailable for optimal benefits.
-It has been shown to increase the absorption of certain hard to absorb (fat soluble) dietary ingredients, in some cases by as much as 800 percent.
-It is included in this product to help deliver a higher level of support for your overall health.*
+It has been shown to increase the absorption of certain hard to absorb (fat soluble) dietary ingredients, in some cases by as much as 8 times.
+It is included in this product to help deliver benefits that support your overall health.*

 Click here to learn more about GammaSorb.

 Vitamin C can also aid in quercetin absorption, making it even more effective, and it is a key nutrient for healthy immune function.*